 Dell has expanded its data centre tool kit by snapping up Scalent, a supplier of data centre control and co-ordination software.

 3's UK boss Kevin Russell UK has called for an overhaul of mobile broadband marketing, particularly misleading "unlimited" allowances.
+He included 3 in the rogues' gallery, and explained that because the big boys were doing it, 3 had felt obliged to copy them.
+It now regretted doing so.

 General David Petraeus - the famous US officer who oversaw the "surge" in Iraq and is now set to take over the war in Afghanistan - has delivered a stinging bitchslap to the US Air Force's fleets of heavy manned bombers.
 Petraeus says that a mighty 200 tonne, quarter-billion-dollar B-1 "Lancer" is "almost" as good as having a much cheaper unmanned aircraft.